Upperdog/clean-image-filenames/readme.md

 ## Features

-* Can be used for more than images
+* Can be also used for other file types
 * Is multisite compatible
 * Works with custom upload_dir setups
 * Doesn't alter your database or uploads settings

 ## Add your own mime types

 You can easily use this plugin for any file type you want by adding more mime types using the `clean_image_filenames_mime_types` filter in your theme or plugin.
-For a complete list of mime types, see [Wikipedia](http://en.wikipedia.org/wiki/Internet_media_type)
+For a complete list of mime types, see [Wikipedia](http://en.wikipedia.org/wiki/Internet_media_type).

 Example usage: